hugooliveirad/moon/README.md

 ##Go wild
 **Moon.js** gives you the power to create animations dynamically using JavaScript.
 Better than that, Moon.js uses CSS3 transitions to create smooth animations for modern webapps.
 These pre-release functions are simple, but you already have a lot of options on your hand.

-You can create animations that are called after other animations, animations that affects many elements, chained complex animations or even a GUI that chains animations and plays it when you want.
+You can create animations that are called after other animations, animations that affects many elements, chain complex animations or even a GUI that chains animations and plays it when you want.

 ## Contributing